TheoGuyard/El0ps/README.md

 pipeline.score(A_test, y_test)
 ```

-You can also build your own estimators upon used-defined datafits and penalties.
+Like datafit and penalty functions, you can build your own estimators.

 ## Cite